Using An Employee Referral Program Effectively

-Talent is about humans and recruiting talent into your company takes a team of motivated humans on the other side of the equation.
-By making everyone in your company a stakeholder in talent acquisition, you give everyone a proactive role in your company’s success.
+Talent is about humans, and recruiting talent into your company takes a team of motivated humans on the other side of the equation.
+By making your company a stakeholder in talent acquisition, you give everyone a proactive role in your company’s success.

-Valuing people is the first step in strengthening an employer brand.
+Valuing people is the first step in strengthening an employer’s brand.
 If your brand sticks, your employees will more than gladly submit candidate referrals to a company they are proud of.